dirkwa/signalk-logviewer/README.md

 - Cerbo GX permission warning: Automatic detection and guidance for Venus OS users

 ## Victron Venus OS (Cerbo GX / Octo GX / Venus GX)
 The log directory `/data/log/signalk-server` is owned by root:root, but the plugin runs as signalk:signalk, so it needs permission to access the log files.
+Also the 25kb limit for the log file are way too less.
+The following has been successfully tested on VenusOS 3.66.

 ### Quick Fix (temporary - resets on reboot)
 1. SSH into your device as root